danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 need to co-exist with the existing key and signatures for some period of time, which would have some impact on the size of the DNS records.

+NOTE(OS): Shouldn't we just update the language that requires the resolver to be so strict and finally be done with this requirement?
+Or just give a recommendation in the paragraph on resolver here?

 ## Registries